 • GEP scholars will need to complete the total number of MCs required as for normal stream students pursuing the same undergraduate programme in order to graduate.

 • GEP scholars, once selected, will take Advanced Placement Credit Tests to exempt them from specific modules.
-This is done in June/July prior to starting their first August semester at NUS.
+This is done prior to their matriculation in August.
 Those who passed H3 subjects conducted by NUS, NTU, SMU & A*STAR institutions may also be exempted from related modules.
 The list of Advance Placement Modules can be found here.

 • GEP scholars may study some modules independently, submit the necessary assignments and take an examination to gain a grade for the module.
 This is done in consultation with the mentor and with approval from his/her department.

 • A mentor will be assigned to each GEP scholar.
 The scholar shall meet the mentor regularly to discuss on any matters related to his/her study.
 The mentor shall also provide advice on matters related to enhancement programmes such as the University Research Opportunity Programme (UROP), Vacation Internship and Student Exchange Programme which feature significantly in GEP.